 Aqua vs. Prius vs. Fit vs. Vezel: A Guide for Buying a Hybrid Vehicle in a Japanese Auction

-Hybrids are the wave of the future.
+Electric vehicles seem to be the wave of the future and hybrids are bridging the gap between all-electric and gasoline vehicles.
 Many auto makers now offer hybrid vehicles.
 Most countries offer tax incentives to buy a hybrid vehicle; for example, until recently, the Sri Lankan government offered such a large tax incentive to hybrids that it was not economically viable to buy a good non-hybrid car in Sri Lanka.

 So what hybrid to buy?
 We have several options.
 I am going to talk about the reliability of hybrid vehicles available to Asian countries that import Japanese used vehicles.